bfernandesbfs/Interceptor/README.md

 ### Applying in your code

-It's very simple, look code below:
+It's very simple, look at the code bellow:

-Here, we apply request interceptor after creating `URLRequest`,  function `applyRequest` will walk each object added that correlated with `ResquestInterceptor` and will change this with applying new data or override some data of your implementation
+Here, we apply request interceptor after creating `URLRequest`, the function `applyRequest` will go through each object added and correlated with `ResquestInterceptor` and will change or apply some data to it.

 ```swift